How to enable long connection

 DBParm = Database='nvo2csharp', Provider='SQLNCLI11', LongConnection=1

-LongConnection=1 enables the installable cloud app to have the same long-running connection as the PowerBuilder native C/S app.
+When LongConnection=1 is configured, the installable cloud app will maintain a long-running database connection, just like a PowerBuilder native C/S app.

 Best practices